 Consistent with Macalester’s mission statement, which emphasizes internationalism, and in recognition of the global nature of many environmental issues, the faculty encourages students to participate in off-campus national and international programs of study and research.

 In May 1972, the faculty at Macalester College adopted in principle an Environmental Studies (ES) concentration.
 In spring 1973, a specific proposal was developed and the program began the following fall.
 Students were required to take 6 courses in one department, 6 supporting courses, and 2 new ES courses – a senior seminar and an introductory course.
 Students either could graduate with this concentration alone, or they could also obtain a major in the other department (students at Macalester were able to graduate with a concentration only until the late 1990s when the faculty voted to require a major for graduation).

-The program was lead by a Coordinator and a Coordinating Committee consisting of a faculty member from the geography, geology, chemistry, political science, economics, and philosophy department.
+The program was led by a Coordinator and a Coordinating Committee consisting of faculty members from the geography, geology, chemistry, political science, economics, and philosophy departments.
 In spring 1982, the Coordinating Committee revised the major and made the requirements more stringent.
 The new set of requirements, which were continued with only minor modifications until 2000, required students to complete a major (or core) in an approved department, as well as some additional course requirements (Principles of Economics, Physical Geography, Physical Geology and Ecology or Biodiversity), an internship and a senior capstone course.